 - The proposed action or decision of the PHA. - The family's right to an explanation of the basis for the PHA's decision. - The procedures for requesting an informal hearing (IH) if the family disputes the action or decision. - The time limit for requesting the IH. - The name of the staff member to whom the IH request should be directed. - A copy of the PHA's hearing procedures. - The family's option to submit a written request that the IH be audio recorded.
-The cost of transcribing the IH will be charged to the requestor. - The family's right to request a translator to assist them during the IH.
+The cost of transcribing the IH will be charged to the requestor. - The family's right to a PHA provided translator to assist them during the IH.

-The PHA will provide participants with the opportunity for an informal hearing for decisions related to any of the following PHA determinations:
+The PHA will provide participants with the opportunity for an informal hearing for decisions related to any of the following PHA determinations (each an "adverse action"):

-- Determination of the family's annual or adjusted income and the computation of the housing assistance payment. - Appropriate utility allowance used from schedule. - Family unit size determination under PHA subsidy standards. - Determination to terminate assistance for any reason. - Determinations to terminate a family's Family Self Sufficiency (FSS) contract, withhold supportive services, or propose forfeiture of the family's escrow account. - Housing Assistance termination due to having been at zero HAP for 180 days. - Denial of a reasonable accommodation.
+- Determination of the family's annual or adjusted income and the computation of the housing assistance payment. - Appropriate utility allowance for tenant-paid utilities from the PHA's schedule. - Family unit size determination under PHA subsidy standards. - To terminate assistance because of the family's action or failure to act (in accordance with 24 CFR § 982.552). - To terminate a family's Family Self Sufficiency (FSS) contract, withhold supportive services, or propose forfeiture of the family's escrow account. - To terminate assistance because the family has been absent from the assisted unit for longer than the maximum period permitted under PHA policy and HUD rules. - Housing Assistance termination due to having been at zero HAP for 180 days. - Denial of a reasonable accommodation.